Who We Are

 Submissions are very welcome, from anyone who has something to say about art and culture which contributes to these aims.
 We are unable to pay for material, unfortunately.

 We welcome creative material such as poems, and commentary and critical material such as reviews, articles, essays, and interviews.
 Please write as clearly, concisely and accessibly as possible, avoiding footnotes.
-Have a look at what's already up on the site, and try and shape your material to fit with our broad aims and perhaps also with topical events, anniversaries etc.
+Have a look at what's already up on the site, and try and shape your material to fit with our broad aims.